solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 You'll make your own choice, to suit your own needs.
 For me it was easy, and it wasn't about superior features or capabilities, nor ease of use:

-More than just a product to use, I'm also looking for a project to contribute to.
+More than just a product to use, I'm also looking for a project I'll contribute to.
 For both purposes, I find syslog-ng more welcoming.